Gwen Moore

-Moore became the dean of Wisconsin's congressional delegation in 2023, after Representative Ron Kind retired.
+Moore is currently Wisconsin's longest serving Representative, after Representative Ron Kind retired, in 2023.

 Early life, education and career

 Moore was born in Racine, but has spent most of her life in Milwaukee.
 She is the eighth of nine children; her father was a factory worker and her mother a public school teacher.
 Moore attended North Division High School and served as student council president.
 She later attended Marquette University and became a single mother and welfare recipient.
 She earned a Bachelor of Arts degree in political science in 1973.

 As an organizer with AmeriCorps VISTA, Moore worked to establish the Cream City Community Development Credit Union to offer grants and loans to low-income residents to start businesses.
 For her work, she was awarded the national "VISTA Volunteer of the Decade" award from 1976 to 1986.
 From 1985 to 1989, she worked for the City of Milwaukee as a neighborhood development strategist and for the state Department of Employment Relations and Health and Social Services.
 Moore also worked for the Wisconsin Housing and Economic Development Authority (WHEDA) as a housing officer.